Taipei Travel Guide

 Confucius Temple

-Taipei Parks
+Parks

 Daan Forest Park

 Don’t be surprised if you also run into some wildlife while wandering among the park’s greenery and ponds.
-For relaxation within the city, Daan Forest Park is a must.

 2-28 Peace Park

 While its size doesn’t match Daan Forest Park, 2-28 Peace Park is a quick green escape with a snap of history.
-Not to fall too deep into a history lesson, the park currently serves as a memorial to the 2-28 Massacre, a sombre moment for modern Taiwan.
+Not to fall too deep into a history lesson, the park currently serves as a memorial to the 2-28 Massacre, a somber moment for modern Taiwan.

 Taipei Botanical Garden